dkfans/keeperfx/docs/keeperfx_readme.txt

   Changes human player to <num>.
 This option will work properly only in skirmish mode.
-Single player levels must be specially designed for this option to work properly with it.
+Single player levels must be specially designed for this option to work.
 Also, the selected player must have heart on the map.
 -q
   Works like '-level 1'.
 -columnconvert